Architecture and design

-Creativity, innovation and exploration are the strengths of Victoria’s design and architecture researchers, who work from a campus in the creative Cuba quarter of downtown Wellington.
-Our industry connections, with local practices and national organisations, bring a practical focus to our research.
+Creativity, innovation and exploration are the strengths of our architecture and researchers who specialise in providing a practical focus to research.

 Our architecture researchers lead projects in urban design, green and sustainable architecture, architectural theory and criticism, cultural influences in architecture, contemporary New Zealand architecture, lighting design and technology, concrete applications, earthquake resilient design, affordable design for Pacific communities, building performance, construction and project management, energy efficiency and rooftop apartment design.